Integrability and Chaos in Figure Skating: Acknowledgements.

-\paragraph{Acknowledgements.} We are grateful to P. Balseiro, A. M. Bloch, F. Fasso, H. Dullin, I. Gabitov, L. Garcia-Naranjo, D. D. Holm, T. Ohsawa, P. Olver, T. S. Ratiu, S. Venkataramani, D. Volchenkov and for enlightening scientific discussions.
-We are especially grateful to D. V. Zenkov for his interest, availability and patience in answering our questions.
+We are grateful to P. Balseiro, A. M. Bloch, F. Fasso, H. Dullin, I. Gabitov, L. Garcia-Naranjo, D. D. Holm, T. Ohsawa, P. Olver, T. S. Ratiu, S. Venkataramani and D. Volchenkov for enlightening scientific discussions.
+We want to especially thank D. V. Zenkov for his interest, availability and patience in answering our questions.
 We are also grateful to M. Hall and J. Hocher for teaching us the intricacies of skating techniques and the differences between hockey and figure skating.
 We are thankful to M. Hall for providing skating expertise and C. Hansen's graphics processing for Figure~\ref{fig:skater_with_axis}.
 The research of VP was partially supported by the University of Alberta and NSERC Discovery grant, which also partially supported VG through NSERC USRA program.